ole-old/Data-Builder/README.txt

 Notes for QA
 ------------
-Using the BeLL installer created as above, the resulting installed BeLL app should have the courses and resources that were chosen through this Data-Builder tool.
+After completing an iteration of data-builder operation, any subsequent installs of BeLL app using the 'Bell-Installer-for-Windows' tool inside it should have the chosen courses and resources in them (the installed apps).